Don’t stop giving to charity during rocky markets—just give smarter

 If market volatility has resulted in a lower balance within your retirement account, this could be a ripe opportunity to convert a traditional IRA or 401(k) to a Roth IRA.
 Roth IRAs allow you to set aside after-tax income, so you will incur income tax on the balances you convert from a traditional IRA to a Roth IRA.
 The deduction from a charitable donation made in the same year can offset the increase in taxable income triggered by the conversion.

 For example, if the balance of your traditional IRA dropped to $500,000 during recent market swings, you might consider making the conversion to a Roth IRA now—especially since your tax bill will be lower than if you had converted several months ago.
 If you’re in the 37% tax bracket, converting $500,000 to a Roth IRA would normally result in a $185,000 tax bill.
-But when you combine the conversion with a $100,000 tax-deductible charitable donation—as long as you’ve already exceeded the standard deduction—you end up only owing the IRS $148,000.
+But when you combine the conversion with a $100,000 tax-deductible charitable donation—as long as you’ve already exceeded the standard deduction—you end up only owing the taxes of $148,000.

 While you’re considering the conversion—and depending on the size and potential tax triggered by the conversion—you could consider frontloading multiple years of giving into a donor-advised fund in the year of the conversion.
 This strategy is sometimes called bunching.
 As the market recovers, not only will you be on the tax-free side of the equation with your newly characterized Roth IRA, your initial tax-advantaged charitable gift also has the potential to grow, giving you more funds to support your favorite causes in the future.